 - 1. The following site factors should be considered in selecting and designing the appropriate BMPs: - a.
 Total contributing area. - b.
-Permeability and infiltration rate of the site soils. - c.
+Permeability and infiltration rate of the site soils (provide a table on a sheet to be recorded). - c.
 Slope and depth to bedrock. - d.
-Seasonal high water table. - e.
-Proximity to building foundations and well heads.
+Seasonal high-water table. - e.
+Proximity to building foundations and well heads. - f.

-- f.
 Erodibility of soils. - g.
 Land availability and configuration of the topography. - 2.
 The following factors should be evaluated when determining the suitability of BMPs for a development site: - a.
-Peak discharge and required volume control. - b.
-Stream bank erosion. - c.
-Efficiency of the BMPs to mitigate potential water quality problems. - d.
-The volume of runoff that will be effectively treated. - e.
+Peak discharge and required volume control. - Stream bank erosion. - c.
+Efficiency of the BMPs to mitigate potential water quality problems. - The volume of runoff that will be effectively treated. - e.
 The nature of the pollutant being removed. - f.
 Maintenance requirements. - g.
-Creation/protection of aquatic and wildlife habitat. - h.
-Recreational value. - i.
+Creation/protection of aquatic and wildlife habitat. - Recreational value. - i.
 Enhancement of aesthetic and property value.